Skip to content

 Use two-factor authentication: It has become very popular for good reason, as it adds an extra layer of security by requiring a second form of verification, such as a verification code texted or emailed to you.

-4. The A-Z of online contract signing
+The A-Z of how to sign a contract online

 Creating a signature online is very simple and can be completed in just a few steps.
 Here’s how (using the Oneflow platform as an example):